Officially known as the Commonwealth of Australia, Australia could be found somewhere in the Southern Hemisphere, just southeast of Asia.

 For one mini lot position size, each pip movement is worth 1 USD.

-Margin calculations are based in U.S. dollars.
-For example, if the current AUD/USD rate is 0.9000 and the leverage is 100:1, 900 USD is needed in available margin to be able to trade on standard lot of 100,000 AUD.
+Margin calculations are based on U.S. dollars.
+For example, if the current AUD/USD rate is 0.9000 and the leverage is 100:1, 900 USD is needed in available margin to be able to trade on a standard lot of 100,000 AUD.

 However, as AUD/USD rises, a larger available margin in USD is required.
 Conversely, the lower AUD/USD rate is, the less required available margin is needed.

 Since the AUD is one of the best candidates for carry trade, which is the buying of a currency with high interest rates and the selling of a currency with low interest rates, AUD/USD is highly affected by crosses.

 How can you use this to your advantage?

 Well, if you see a break of a significant technical support level in AUD/JPY, that could be a good sign to sell AUD/USD!